 Site E is located 4.6 miles up the B Road halfway between the Hawk Inlet port facility and the 920 mill facility (Figure 2.1).
 Approximately 365,000 cubic yards of glacial till and production rock were placed at the site from 1988 to 1994.
 The glacial sediments were excavated from the 920 site during construction of the mill facility.
-Figures 2.3 and 2.4 show that two of the 15 ABA samples taken in 2003 are potentially acid generating and all but one of the samples produced rinse pH values above 6.8.
-Results from water sampling at the toe of the site demonstrate that the production rock continues to buffer the pH of the drainage near neutral.
+There were no grid samples taken at Site E in 2004.
+However, results from water sampling in 2004 at the toe of the site demonstrate that the production rock continues to buffer the pH of the drainage near neutral.
 Sulfate and metal loading in these samples is relatively high (but consistent with exposed carbonate buffered pyritic production rock).
-Flows from the site are minimal because it sits on a topographic high and only receives water from direct precipition (i.e. no run-on or groundwater input).
+Flows from the site are minimal because it sits on a topographic high and only receives water from direct precipition (e.g., no run-on or groundwater input).

 In late 2002 and in 2003, three new monitoring wells were installed and 13 new surface water sampling sites were established at Site E to assure understanding of potential pile influence on the area.
 Figure 2.2 shows the locations of these sites.
-Water quality data for the wells and seven of the 13 surface water sites are shown on Figures 2.18 to 2.30.
+Water quality data for the wells and seven of the 13 surface water sites are shown on Figures 2.19 to 2.30.
 One of the wells (MW-E-02-03) is completed in till to a depth of approximately 99 feet, and the two other wells are completed in gravels at 76 and 86 feet (MW-E-02-09 and MW-E-02-12).
 The seven new surface water sites depicted in the figures represent water quality at the toe of the pile (708, 709, and 710, along with the old sites 356, South Toe and North Toe), two downgradient drainages (703 and 704) that report to Greens Creek, and two sites in Greens Creek, one upgradient of Site E (711) and one downgradient (712).
 Although there are a limited number of data points thus far for these new locations, in general sulfate and metal concentrations decrease as the distance from Site E increases.
 However, the downgradient site in Greens Creek (712) showed slightly elevated sulfate and zinc concentrations when compared to the upgradient site (711).
-Samples from Sites 711 and 712, along with the samples from the three wells, all met water quality standards for sulfate, cadmium and zinc in 2003.
-The 2003 data for the drainage from the toe of the pile are consistent with the results of a multi-agency review of the site in 1999 (Shepherd Miller, 2000).
-The oxidation and neutralization processes occuring in the pile appear to have reached a steady state and there is no indication that depletion of the neutralization capacity of waste rock is iminent.
+Samples from Sites 711 and 712, along with the samples from the three wells, all met water quality standards for sulfate, cadmium and zinc in 2003 and 2004.
+The data for the drainage from the toe of the pile are consistent with the results of a multi-agency review of the site in 1999 (Shepherd Miller, 2000).
+The oxidation and neutralization processes occurring in the pile appear to have reached a steady state and there is no indication that depletion of the neutralization capacity of waste rock is iminent.
 This area will continue to be closely monitored in the future.

-Plans to cover the site with a composite soil cover were postponed pending the results of a reevaluation of the geotechnical stability of the site and verification of performance data from the trial cover at Site 23.
 KGCMC compared the relative costs of recountouring and covering the pile versus consolidating it with one of the other surface facilities, and found that relocating the material to tailings is the most economical solution.
-Plans to accommodate this relocation are underway, assessing both geotechnical and geochemical considerations of the Site E removal as well as the potential receiving sites.
+Plans to accommodate this relocation are underway, assessing both geotechnical and geochemical considerations of the Site E removal as well as the receiving site.